A modelling and computational study of the frustration index in signed networks: Preliminaries

-The number of edges incident on the node $i \in V$ represents the degree of node $i$ and is denoted by $d {(i)}$.
-A \emph{walk} of length $k$ in $G$ is a sequence of nodes $v_0,v_1,...,v_{k-1},v_k$ such that for each $i=1,2,...,k$ there is an edge from $v_{i-1}$ to $v_i$.
-If $v_0=v_k$, the sequence is a \emph{closed walk} of length $k$.
-If the nodes in a closed walk are distinct except for the endpoints, it is a directed cycle (for simplicity \emph{cycle}) of length $k$.
+The number of edges incident to the node $i \in V$ represents the degree of node $i$ and is denoted by $d {(i)}$.
+A directed cycle (for simplicity \emph{cycle}) of length $k$ in $G$ is a sequence of nodes $v_0,v_1,...,v_{k-1},v_k=v_0$ such that for each $i=1,2,...,k$ there is an edge from $v_{i-1}$ to $v_i$.
 The \emph{sign} of a cycle is the product of the signs of its edges.
 A cycle with negative sign is unbalanced.
 A balanced cycle is one with positive sign.
 A balanced graph is one with no negative cycles.